PotatoMania/uconsole-cm3/README.md

     - [x] WiFi works
     - [x] Bluetooth works
     - [x] PMU works
-        - except the charging indicator/LED
+        - the charging indicator/LED uses the same hack from CPi's patch, now LED will stay on when charging
     - [x] DSI panel works
         - There will be some error messages from kernel when screen is turned off, and it seems safe to ignore them.
     - [x] Audio works